sourcegraph/scip-java/docs/manual-configuration.md

 ## Step 5 (optional): Enable cross-repository navigation

+Cross-repository navigation is a feature that allows "goto definition" and "find references" to show results from multiple repositories.

 By default, the `index.scip` file only enables navigation within the local repository.
 You can optionally enable cross-repository navigation by creating one of the following files in the SemanticDB _targetroot_ directory (the path in